Did you transfer to a four-year university before you earned your associate degree?

 - An associate’s degree provides a safety net should students encounter unexpected situations which prevent them from completing their bachelor’s degree.

-- An earned associate’s degree can increase annual earnings by an average of $7,200.
+- Studies show an earned associate’s degree can increase annual earnings by an average of $7,200.

 - You earn a credential for all of your hard work at Kirtland!